Memory

 Per-Agent Memory

 Each agent has its own memory space.
-Memories created during a session are tagged with the agent ID.
-When an agent searches memory, it only sees its own memories.
+Memories created during a chat are tagged with the agent ID.
+When an agent searches memory, it only sees its own memories (unless using cross-agent scope).

 API

-Memory is managed through the agent's session context.
+Memory is managed through the agent's chat context.
 Agents with memory enabled can:

 • Store new memories during conversations